solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [LinkedIn Azure Developers Group]

   [01 / Azure MySQL Developer Guide]: #azure-mysql-developer-guide
-  [02 / Introduction to Azure Database for MySQL]: #what-is-mysql
+  [02 / Introduction to Azure Database for MySQL]: #introduction-to-azure-database-for-mysql
+  [What is MySQL?]: #what-is-mysql
   [Comparison with other RDBMS offerings]: #comparison-with-other-rdbms-offerings
   [MySQL hosting options]: #mysql-hosting-options
   [Hosting MySQL on Azure - benefits and options]: #hosting-mysql-on-azure---benefits-and-options
   [Introduction to Azure resource management]: #introduction-to-azure-resource-management
-  [Introduction to Azure Database for MySQL]: #introduction-to-azure-database-for-mysql
+  [Introduction to Azure Database for MySQL]: #introduction-to-azure-database-for-mysql-1
   [Migrate to Flexible Server]: #migrate-to-flexible-server
   [02 / Summary]: #summary
   [03 / Getting Started - Setup and Tools]: #getting-started---setup-and-tools